VIHATTeam/OMICALL-Flutter-SDK/README.md

 ```
 await Firebase.initializeApp();
 // If you only use Firebase on Android.
-Add this line `if (Platform.isAndroid)`
+Add these line `if (Platform.isAndroid)`
 // Because we use APNS to push notification on iOS so you don't need add Firebase for iOS.
 ```
 - Important function.